 We have formally defined the concepts of hierarchy and abstraction/refinement for a Petri net based representation aimed to model embedded systems.
 In our approach it is feasible to represent large systems as a set of comprehensible nets structured in a hierarchy and, at the same time, the essential characteristics of the system may be captured by the model.
-Our notion of hierarchy explicitly handles timing.
+Our notion of hierarchy handles explicitly timing.

-We illustrated how a transformational approach may be extremely useful to reduce the verification cost: if a given model is simplified by using correctness-preserving transformations and then the resulting (simpler) one is proved correct with respect to its specification, the initial model is guaranteed to be correct.
-Thus the verification cost is reduced considerably by verifying a simpler, still semantically equivalent, model.
+We showed how hierarchy can be used as the vehicle that permits the transformation of parts (blocks) of the system and we illustrated how such a transformational approach may be extremely useful to reduce the verification cost.
+By using correctness-preserving transformations, a system model is guaranteed to be correct by construction and verification is performed only on a simplified, still semantically equivalent, one.